alreinson/cv/_includes/index.md

 ### [EUROPEAN CENTRAL BANK](http://www.ecb.europa.eu) / Directorate General Secretariat and Language Services / Senior Administrative Language Assistant / Frankurt am Main, Germany

-The main emphasis of my work at the Language Services division was on the preparation stage for the launch of the new (second series) Euro banknotes in 2012.
+The main emphasis of my work at the Language Services division was on the preparation of information materials for the launch of the new (second series) Euro banknotes starting from 2012.

 My general tasks also included managing all Estonian, Hungarian, German and Danish language projects as well as projects including all 21 EU languages.
-The deliverables included website content and printed materials.
-My role was to coordinate the work on communications and language related projects between all key stakeholders, the translators and the creative agency.
+My role was to coordinate the work on language related projects between all key stakeholders, the translators and the creative agency.